techiegirl97/WashtenawVoiceSOQ/README.md

 WashtenawVoiceSOQ
 =================

-SOQ Project for the Washtenaw Voice
+Student Opinion Questionairre (SOQ) Project for The Washtenaw Voice washtenawvoice.com

+I am currently working on getting the initial base project together.
+Collaboration will be welcomed!
+Stay tuned.